 1. Mandrill (Mandrillus sphinx)

-Mandrills are huge primates that are indigenous to western and central Africa, and they are arguably one of the most identifiable of the Old World monkeys.
+Mandrills are huge primates and monkeys with red faces that are indigenous to western and central Africa, and they are arguably one of the most identifiable of the Old World monkeys.
 Although current genetic research indicates that they are less closely related than we first believed, they resemble baboons in appearance.
 Mandrills are well recognized for their severe sexual dimorphism, which refers to how differently men and females look from one another.

 The male mandril, for instance, will often be three times bigger than the female.
 It will also feature a face painted in brilliant colors and a striking blue underside.
 These monkeys like to reside in very wooded places where they strive to stay away from people.
 Mandrills are skilled climbers but typically prefer to stay on the ground.